bdepascale/Daydreamer/README.md

 ### `git clone <URL>`

-First git clone the repository onto your local machine using the git clone command and the URL provided in this repository
+Clone the repository onto your local machine using the git clone command and the URL provided in this repository.

 ### `npm install`

-To install all of the APIs and dependencies.
-Use this command in the root folder as well as the frontend folder.
-This is because we separated the front and backend into two different folders for better
+To install all of the packages and dependencies.
+Use this command in the root folder as well as on the frontend folder.

 ### `npm run dev`

-To run the frontend and backend servers concurrently, use this command. localhost:3000 will display the UI of the website while localhost:5000 will display whether the backend is running properly or not.
+To run the frontend and backend servers concurrently, use this command. localhost:3000 will display the frontend. localhost:5000 will display whether the backend is running properly.

 ## Software Architecture
 This shows the planned architecture followed when developing this project.